US appeals court directs probe of juror bias in Boston Marathon bomber's case | Law-Order

 US appeals court directs probe of juror bias in Boston Marathon bomber's case

+A federal appeals court on Thursday directed the judge who presided over Boston Marathon bomber Dzhokhar Tsarnaev's 2015 trial to investigate whether two jurors were biased and should not have been seated, creating potential grounds to overturn his death sentence.
 The Boston-based 1st U.S. Circuit Court of Appeals stopped short of granting Tsarnaev's latest bid to overturn his death sentence for his role in the 2013 attack that killed three people and wounded 260 others.
-But on a 2-1 vote, the panel concluded that a trial judge did not adequately investigate Tsarnaev's claims of juror bias.

-A federal appeals court on Thursday directed a trial judge to assess whether two jurors in Boston Marathon bomber Dzhokhar Tsarnaev's 2015 trial were biased and should not have been seated, creating grounds potentially to overturn his death sentence.
-The Boston-based 1st U.S. Circuit Court of Appeals stopped short of granting Tsarnaev's latest bid to overturn his death sentence for his role in the 2013 attack that killed three people and wounded 260 others.

-He said that conclusion on its own does not necessarily mean a new trial was needed to determine whether Tsarnaev deserved the death penalty or life in prison for his crimes, but did necessitate an inquiry into whether either juror should have been excused.
-"If and only if the district court's investigation reveals that either juror should have been stricken for cause on account of bias, Tsarnaev will be entitled to a new penalty-phase proceeding," Kayatta wrote.
+"And even then, we once again emphasize that the only question in any such proceeding will be whether Tsarnaev will face execution; regardless of the outcome, he will spend the rest of his life in prison," Kayatta wrote.
+A spokeswoman for acting U.S. Attorney Joshua Levy, whose office prosecuted the case, declined to comment.
+The U.S. Department of Justice could either ask the full 1st Circuit to reconsider the case or try to take it for a second time to the U.S. Supreme Court.

-Prosecutors and defense lawyers did not immediately respond to requests for comment.
-Tsarnaev and his older brother Tamerlan detonated two homemade pressure-cooker bombs near the Boston Marathon's finish line on April 15, 2013.
+Lawyers for Tsarnaev did not respond to requests for comment.
+He is currently being held in a "Supermax" prison in Florence, Colorado.
+Tsarnaev and his older brother, Tamerlan, detonated two homemade pressure-cooker bombs near the Boston Marathon's finish line on April 15, 2013.
 Tamerlan Tsarnaev died four days later after a shootout with police.

 Jurors found Dzhokhar Tsarnaev guilty on all 30 counts he faced and said six warranted the death penalty, which was later imposed.
-The U.S. Department of Justice has defended Tsarnaev's death sentence despite President Joe Biden's opposition to capital punishment, and Attorney General Merrick Garland's July 2021 moratorium on federal executions.
+The Justice Department has defended Tsarnaev's death sentence despite President Joe Biden's opposition to capital punishment and Attorney General Merrick Garland's July 2021 moratorium on federal executions.

 Kayatta's opinion on Thursday was joined by U.S. Circuit Judge O. Rogeriee Thompson, a fellow appointee of Democratic former President Barack Obama.
-U.S. Circuit Judge Jeffrey Howard, an appointee of Republican former President George W. Bush, dissented, saying that given the relative weakness of Tsarnaev's juror bias claims, it was within U.S. District Judge George O'Toole's broad authority to not subject the jurors to further questioning.
+U.S. Circuit Judge Jeffrey Howard, an appointee of Republican former President George W. Bush, dissented, saying that given the relative weakness of Tsarnaev's juror bias claims, it was within the broad authority of O'Toole, the U.S. District Court judge, to not subject the jurors to further questioning.

 Mikey Borgard, who sustained hearing loss and a brain injury in the attack, agreed with the ruling, saying further investigation was needed "to ensure that justice has been fairly rendered and the Constitution and law has been upheld."